 The findings have compelling insights into issues around communication, receipt of referral, contacting health and care teams, estimations around length of wait, updates on delays, access to support and self-management and much more.

-Covid-19 has led to cancellations and delays, and it is clear that waiting will be an important feature of healthcare in England in years to come.
-Health inequalities also impact on access to care and treatment and the experience of waiting.
-This makes the findings here even more important.
+COVID-19 has led to many cancellations and delays, and it is clear that waiting will be an important feature of healthcare in England in years to come.
+Health inequalities also impact access to care and treatment and the experience of waiting.
+This makes the findings in Patient.
+Noun.
+Adjective even more important.

 If you would like to read this report in an alternative format, please get in touch.